Isaac Mitchell (trade unionist)

-Isaac Haig Mitchell (26 June 1867 – 15 March 1952) was a Scottish trade unionist.
+Isaac Haig Mitchell (26 June 1867 – 15 March 1952) was the first general secretary of the General Federation of Trade Unions (GFTU), when it was founded in 1899, a post he held until 1907 when he took up a position with the Board of Trade of the British Government.

+Isaac Haig Mitchell was born on June 26, 1867, in Roxburgh, Roxburghshire, Scotland, the son of Isabella and Alexander.
+He had one daughter with Margaret Mitchell.
+He then married Avis Chatterley Baird in 1927, and died on 15 March 1952, in London, England, at the age of 84.

+Early life

+Isaac’s father, Alexander Mitchell (1816 – 1894) was a wool dyer and scourer, born in Eccles who lived all his life in the borders area between Scotland and England, and died in Hawick in 1894.

 Born in Roxburghshire, Mitchell remained in school as a pupil-teacher after his classmates left to start work.
-He later completed an apprenticeship in engineering and moved to Newcastle upon Tyne to find work.
+He later completed an apprenticeship in engineering and in 1891 was living in Heaton which is a suburb of the city of Newcastle upon Tyne.
 There, he joined the Amalgamated Society of Engineers (ASE), and was immediately elected as its delegate to Newcastle Trades Council.
 Through this, he worked with John Burns in supporting a railway strike.

+Industrial organisation

-In about 1892, Michell moved to New York City, where he found work as a millwright.
-He joined the Socialist Labor Party of America, and also the Theosophical Society.
-He moved back to Galashiels in Scotland in 1894, where he founded a branch of the Independent Labour Party, then moved on to Glasgow, where he was the ASE's delegate to the Trades Union Congress.
-He was elected to the Parliamentary Committee of the TUC in 1898, and in 1899 became the first general secretary of the General Federation of Trade Unions (GFTU).
+In about 1892, Michell moved to New York City, where he found work as a millwright, just six years after the Haymarket Affair in Chicago.
+He joined the young Socialist Labor Party of America and the esoteric Theosophical Society.

+He moved back to Galashiels in Scotland in 1894, where he founded an early branch of the Independent Labour Party, which was only five years old at the time.
+He then moved on to Glasgow, where he was the ASE's delegate to the Trades Union Congress (TUC).
+He was elected to the Parliamentary Committee of the TUC in 1898.

+His profession was listed as 'Mechanical Engineer' on his marriage certificate in 1899 and as 'Trade Union Secretary' on his daughter's birth certificate in 1901.